-- Witness testimony.
+Witness testimony.

 Schedule a Free Consultation with an Experienced South Florida Truck Accident Attorney in Lake Worth, FL

 Our Fort Lauderdale attorneys are skilled at handling the complicated issues that can arise in cases involving injury or death resulting from a truck accident or a fatal truck accident.
 Whether you are pursuing a claim for damages resulting from injuries or for wrongful death in a truck crash, our truck crash attorneys in FL understand how important your case is.
 We personally keep our clients apprised through every step as their case progresses.
-Contact our office today at 561-264-8344, or toll-free at 888-888-3903.
+Contact our office today.
 We offer a free initial consultation to each of our clients so that we can explain your options and understand your goals with respect to the case.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.